 Improving and maintaining village heritage, culture and the environment are important activities which can all be supported (e.g. the maintenance of village pathways, wildlife areas and important buildings).

-Examples: A grant of £6,500 for the restoration of Shamley Green Pond was awarded.
-Funds were raised in Chiddingfold to restore the old Forge and a grant was given to Horsley Preservation Society to help them maintain and create trails and walks around the Horsleys.
+Examples: A grant of £6,500 was awarded for the restoration of Shamley Green Pond.
+Funds were raised in Chiddingfold to restore the old Forge and a grant was given to Horsley Preservation Society to helpmaintain and create trails and walks around the Horsleys.